About Camp Chrysalis

 Erika has been a part of Camp Chrysalis since her first year as a camper in 1994.
 Since then she has continued to share her love of the outdoors as her role evolved from camper to counselor.
 After graduating from Lewis & Clark College with a BA in Sociology and Anthropology, Erika has enjoyed traveling around the world and living in new countries, though always returning to beautiful California.
 At camp, Erika shares her knowledge of local flora, her love for high Sierra vistas and looks forward to learning something new every year.

-Andy first worked at Camp Chrysalis in 2009 and enthusiastically returns to camp after taking an eventful hiatus.
+Andy first worked at Camp Chrysalis in 2009 and enthusiastically returned to camp in 2016 after taking an eventful hiatus.
 The epic call of fatherhood, living in the Pacific Northwest, and intensive baseball studies were the focus of the time off.
 Originally from Pennsylvania, Andy grew up camping and falling out of trees in the Allegheny National Forest.
 It is in that forest that he developed a love of starry nights, birds, high places, geologic history, and (once moving to California) the ocean and redwoods.
-When not camping, Andy teaches 8th grade humanities at Park Day School, chases his three year-old around the yard, and tries not to fall out of trees.
+When not camping, Andy teaches history at Park Day School, chases his kids around the yard, attempts to fix his house, and tries not to fall out of trees.

 Michael, an ardent naturalist and founding director, died May 15, 2008, after an arduous battle with leukemia.
 He taught science by looking under every rock, learning to “read” the land and its story, and coming to every new environment with an eager mind and open heart.
 His passion inspired many campers and staff throughout our camp’s existence, and his spirit continues to walk barefoot through camp as we share his love of road kill and edible wild plants, sing songs and tell stories of working people’s struggles.
 He lived life according to his own rules and influenced a generation of young people in the East Bay.